icy/docker/bugs/chmod_bug/README.md

 ## Possibly a bug of Docker 1.6-4749651

-It's impossible to create symbolic link on an external volume.
+It's impossible to create symbolic link on an external volume with `RUN ln -s ...`

-It's impossible to fix the file permission on an external volume.
+It's impossible to fix the file permission on an external volume with `RUN chmod 755 ...`

 Reference: https://github.com/docker/docker/issues/12779